choshina/STL-causation-monitor/README.md

+## Please refer to [this repo](https://github.com/choshina/EfficientCausationMonitor) for the latest implementation.

 # Online Causation Monitoring of Signal Temporal Logic
 This repository is for the artifact evaluation of the paper "Online Causation Monitoring of Signal Temporal Logic", accepted by CAV 2023.

 ***